-'''

-v attrnames

-v_attrnamessys

-A list with system attribute names.
+v_attrnamessys A list with system attribute names.

-A list with user attribute names.
+v_attrnamesuser A list with user attribute names.

-v_attrnamesuser

-The Node instance (see Section 4.3) this attribute set is associated with.
+v_node The Node instance (see Section 4.3) this attribute set is associated with.

-v_node

-'''

-A list with all attribute names.
+v_unimplemented A list of attribute names with unimplemented native HDF5 types.

-4.12.3.
+4.16.3.
 AttributeSet methods

-Note that this class overrides the $$ getattr $$ (), $$ setattr $$ () and $$ delattr $$ () special methods.
+Note that this class overrides the getattr(), setattr() and delattr() special methods.
 This allows you to read, assign or delete attributes on disk by just using the next constructs: